cb372/scalacache/README.md

 ### Compression of `Codec[A]`

-If you want to compress your serialised data before sending it to your cache, ScalaCache has a built-in `GZippingBinaryCodec[A]` mix-in trait that will automatically apply GZip  compression before sending it over the wire if the `Array[Byte]` representation is above a `sizeThreshold`.
+If you want to compress your serialized data before sending it to your cache, ScalaCache has a built-in `GZippingBinaryCodec[A]` mix-in trait that can be used to decorate another codec.
+It will automatically apply GZip compression to the encoded value if the `Array[Byte]` representation is above a `sizeThreshold`.
 It also takes care of properly decompressing data upon retrieval.

-To use it, simply extend your `Codec[A]` with `GZippingBinaryCodec[A]`
-**last** (it should be the right-most extended trait).
+To use it, simply extend your `Codec[A]` with `GZippingBinaryCodec[A]` **last** (it should be the right-most extended trait).

-Those who want to use GZip compression with standard Java serialisation can `import scalacache.serialization.GZippingJavaAnyBinaryCodec._` or provide an implicit `GZippingJavaAnyBinaryCodec` at the cache call site.
+If you want to use GZip compression with the standard ScalaCache binary codec can either `import scalacache.serialization.gzip.GZippingJavaSerializationCodec._` or provide an implicit `GZippingJavaAnyBinaryCodec` at the cache call site.

 ## Cache implementations